joedicastro/dotfiles/vim/README.md

 > - `<Leader>Slp` display a list of procedures/packages/functions with a
 >       specified prefix
 > - `<Leader>Slv` display a list of views with a specified prefix
-> - `<Leader>Slc` display a list of columnns for a given table
+> - `<Leader>Slc` display a list of columns for a given table
 > - `<Leader>Svr` display a list of all buffer specific variables

-> ... and the rest of standart DBext mappings using the prefix `S` instead of
+> ... and the rest of standard DBext mappings using the prefix `S` instead of
 > `s`

 > __Visual__ mode